PerrySkywalker/TransMIL-visualisation/README.md

 Supports up to **200,000 features** per Whole Slide Image (WSI) with **24GB of GPU memory**.

+**The feature extractor for the experiment is Ctranspath, the aggregator is TransMIL, and the dataset is sourced from camelyon16.**

 # First

 After using extract_features_fp.py in CLAM you will get .h5 files, put these in the h5-files folder.
 Put the WSI thumbnails in the images folder.
 Put the xxx.ckpt to model folder.